gideonrid/gideonred.github.io/_posts/2015-02-01-dockerdoom.md

     <a href="/images/vncdockerdoomd2.png"><img src="/images/vncdockerdoomd2.png"></a>
 </figure>

 Now if you want to get the job done quickly enter the cheat `idspispopd` and walk through the wall on your right.
-You should be greated by your docker containers as little pink monsters.
+You should be greeted by your docker containers as little pink monsters.
 Press `CTRL` to fire.
 If the pistol is not your thing, cheat with `idkfa` and press `5` for a nice surprise.
 Pause the game with `ESC`.
-Feel free to startup and shutdown docker containers in the background while the game is running.
+Feel free to start up and shutdown docker containers in the background while the game is running.

+Sounds familiar?
+This is based of the work done for psdoom.
+DOOM was used to kill *nix processes.

 ## How does this magic work?